MarcelHB/devguide/book.md

 Reasons to optionally have some secondary, unique, immutable and atomic key for public use instead of the surrogate key (like a UUID):

 * It prevents enumeration attacks.
-* It remains publicly stable even under migration or arcane desaster recovery strategies.
+* It remains publicly stable even under migration or arcane disaster recovery strategies.
 * A primary key may be implemented by a tree exclusively ([PostgreSQL](https://www.postgresql.org/docs/9.4/indexes-unique.html)), whereas a secondary key may be configured to be subject to a hash.
 * It is still easily addressable and can be backed by the underlying database by different means at little to no cost (uniqueness check, native UUID types and generations).